Audition Requirements and Procedures

 Audition Requirements for the Italiano Orchestra:

 Solo: Select a Class A or Class B solo from the WSMA High School list, OR select a piece of similar difficulty that is not on the list.
 (Ask your music teacher for help selecting a solo).

-Scales: Play the scales from the WSMA High School State Honor's website.
+Scales: Play scales from the WSMA Honors website.
 NOTE: Disregard anything that refers to Eligibility, Requirements, Sight-Reading or Required Etudes.
 Play the scales with the indicated articulations and bowings.

 Nothing else is required (no sightreading).

 Auditions are for new members only and for Philharmonic members wanting to move into the Italiano Orchestra.
 If you were a member during the second semester of the previous season, you do not audition for the next season.

 Students who join either orchestra after the season’s auditions have taken place, will need to audition separately to determine eligibility and in which orchestra they will play.
 These students will be placed at the end of the section until the next year’s chair placement auditions are held.

 All members (new and returning) must play a chair placement audition at the first rehearsal in September.
 Chair placement auditions take place only in September and are valid for the entire year.
 Requirements and excerpts for this audition will be emailed to everyone after the August audition date.
 Students who do not attend the first rehearsal in September and thereby miss the chair placement auditions will be placed at the back of their section.